Skip to Main Content

 With its stripped-down trading interface, Interactive Brokers only looks like a no-frills broker.
 But this “broker to the pros” has put all its resources into creating a great experience for active traders.
 So it’s no surprise that it’s a top choice among advanced traders and those who value the finer points, such as swift trade execution.
 Volume-based discounts and a pro-level trading platform are enticing to many of these active traders.

 Interactive Brokers is an ideal choice for investors focused on keeping costs to a minimum.
 Active traders using the Pro platform will pay $1 minimum commission (or a half-cent per share above 200 shares), while users in the Lite tier won’t pay commission on stocks or ETFs.
-You’ll also have access to about 19,000 no-fee mutual funds, tops in the industry, and you won’t have to worry about annoying account or transfer fees.
+You’ll also have access to more than 18,000 no-fee mutual funds, tops in the industry, and you won’t have to worry about annoying account or transfer fees.

 • Best for: Active trading, tradable securities, margin trading